Jenifar-fathima/TECH-O-HOLICS-AGRONOMIC-INSURANCE/README.md

 ## Overview

-We proudly present "AGROCONOMICS INSURANCE: Crop Insurance for Farmer Using Blockchain and XDC Network," a groundbreaking project developed for the esteemed Hackverse, the largest Web3 hackathon in Southern India, co-powered by Dimo.
+We proudly present "AGRONOMIC INSURANCE: Crop Insurance for Farmer Using Blockchain and XDC Network," a groundbreaking project developed for the esteemed Hackverse, the largest Web3 hackathon in Southern India, co-powered by Dimo.
 Our project is a testament to the collaborative spirit and innovative drive that defines the Web3 ecosystem.

 ### Project Vision